diogo-silveira/ECMAScript6/README.md

 ### Restructuring Objects

-> The same way ECMAScript 6 helps to destructuting one object, we can use to restructure on object.
+> The same way ECMAScript 6 helps to destructuring one object, it can be used to restructure an object.

 ```
  var name = 'Everest';
  var height = 8848;
  var output = function() { console.log(`Mt. ${this.name} is ${this.height} meter tall`); };

-var adventures = {name, height, output} //At this line we restructure adventures.
+var adventures = {name, height, output} // This line restructure adventures as an object.
 adventures.output();
 ```

 ### Spread Operator

-> The spreed oporator works to copy data to modify of create a new instance.
+> The spread operator creates a new instance of copy data.
+It is used to union data from arrays or objects.

 > Example one
 ```
  var mountains = ['Everest', 'Fish Tail', 'Kosciuszko'];
  var mountainsFromJapan  = ['Fuji'];

- var allMountains = [...mountains, ...mountainsFromJapan]
+ var allMountains = [...mountains, ...mountainsFromJapan]; // Join arrays

- console.log(allMountains);
+ console.log(allMountains); // 'Everest', 'Fish Tail', 'Kosciuszko', 'Fuji'
 ```
-> Example two
+> Example two first will get assigned the value of 'Everest', but the spread operator '...rest', will take all the rest of the data into it.
  ```
  var rivers = ['Sunkoshi', 'Tamakoshhi', 'Saptakoshi'];
  var [first, ...rest] = rivers;

- console.log(rest); // output: 'Tamakoshhi', 'Saptakoshi'
+ console.log(rest); // 'Tamakoshhi', 'Saptakoshi'
 ```

 ### Classes, constructor and super

+> The base class is defined with a set of properties when instantiated in the constructor.

 ```
 //Super class